agentmarine/DU-DamageReport/README.md

 # Other
 > **Note**
 > - This was originally a fork from (https://github.com/DorianTheGrey).
+> - Also based on work by (https://github.com/paulheu).

 > **Warning**
 > This may or may not work with some screens or signs.
 Please check list above for compatibility.